WHP-Fernando/safe_queen/README.md

     flutter run
     ```

-   <span style="color:red">You should now see the application running on your device/simulator.</span>
+    You should now see the application running on your device/simulator.

 ### Additional Configuration